CITCOM-project/CausalTestingFramework/paper/paper.md

 However, this requires the software to be executed repeatedly for each set of parameters of interest, so is computationally expensive, and is constrained to testing properties over software inputs that can be directly and precisely controlled.
 Statistical Metamorphic Testing cannot be used to test properties that relate internal variables or outputs to each other, since these cannot be controlled a priori.

-By employing domain knowledge in the form of a causal graph --- a lightweight model specifying the expected relationships between key software variables --- the CTF overcomes the limitations of Statistical Metamorphic Testing by enabling models to be tested using pre-existing runtime data.
+By employing domain knowledge in the form of a causal graph---a lightweight model specifying the expected relationships between key software variables---the CTF overcomes the limitations of Statistical Metamorphic Testing by enabling models to be tested using pre-existing runtime data.
 The CTF is written in Python but is language agnostic in terms of the system under test.
 All that is required is a set of properties to be validated, a causal model, and a set of software runtime data.